What are Information Gain Scores?

 - A semantic representation (e.g., an embedding, a feature vector, a bag-of-words representation, a histogram generated from words/phrases in the document, etc.) across a machine learning model to generate an information gain score

-Data that is indicative of one or more previously-presented pages, along with data indicative of one or more yet-to-be presented (or “new”) pages, may be applied as an input across a trained machine learning model to generate an output indicative of an information gain score of the one or more new pages.
+An application of data indicative of one or more previously-presented pages, along with data indicative of one or more yet-to-be presented (or “new”) pages, as an input across a trained machine learning model to generate an output indicative of an information gain score of the one or more new pages.

-Based on information gain scores, information from one or more of the new pages may be provided to the searcher in a way reflecting the likely information gain that can be attained by the searcher if the searcher were to be presented information from the selected pages.
+Providing to the searcher based on information gain scores, information from one or more new pages to reflect the likely attained information gain for the searcher if the searcher were presented information from the selected pages.

 How Does this Information Gain Score Process Work?

-- The first set of pages displayed to the searcher is identified.
+- Identifying the first set of pages displayed to the searcher.

-- The pages of the first set share a common topic and can be identified based on being previously provided to the user
+- Identifying the pages of the first set that share a common topic priorly provided to the user

-- For each new page in the second set of pages, an information gain score is determined indicating whether that page includes information not contained in the pages of the first set of documents
+- For each new page in the second set of pages, determining an information gain score, indicating whether that page includes information not contained in the pages of the first set of documents

-- Based on the information gain scores, one or more of the new documents may be selected to provide to the user, and/or the new documents may be ranked based on their respective information scores
+- Based on the information gain scores, selecting one or more of the new documents to provide to the user, and/or ranking the new documents based on their respective information scores

-- The new pages can be ranked and as the searcher views more pages, the second set of pages may be re-ranked based on new information gain scores
+- Ranking the new pages, and as the searcher views more pages, the second set of pages may be re-ranked based on new information gain scores

-- While the entire Content of Those pages may be viewed by a machine learning approach, an alternative representation of the document, such as a semantic feature vector or embedding, a “bag-of-words” representation, etc., may be generated from each of the documents and applied as an input across the machine learning model
+- While a machine learning approach may view the entire content of those pages, generating an alternative representation of the document, such as a semantic feature vector or embedding, a “bag-of-words” representation, etc., from each of the documents and applied as an input across the machine learning model

-This may mean that some pages may be boosted in rankings based upon how much information they would add to a searcher, and maybe demoted if they don’t add much information to a searcher.
+This may mean that boosting some pages in rankings based on how much information they would add to a searcher and demoting them if they don’t add much information to a searcher.

-This Information Gain Score patent application can be found at:
+This Information Gain Score patent application is at:

 Contextual Estimation of Link Information Gain